Owners of family-owned and closely held banks meet at annual strategic retreat

 “The Family-owned [and Closely Held Strategic] Retreat is specifically targeted at a group of bankers that do not often have access to similar resources,” highlighted Wilder.
 “The retreat underscores what succession, tax, and wealth planning may look like for each generation and how this planning gives ownership groups more control over their bank’s destiny.”

-This year, bankers in attendance at the Family-owned and Closely Held Strategic Retreat had the opportunity to hear from several panelists ranging from the ever-important topic of wealth to planning for the future.
+During the 2022 event, bankers in attendance at the Family-owned and Closely Held Strategic Retreat had the opportunity to hear from several panelists ranging from the ever-important topic of wealth to planning for the future.

 The event opened on Thursday, October 13 with a peer panel featuring Foy, Katz, and Chad Kane of WoodTrust Bank in Wausau.
 Attendees enjoyed gaining perspective from the banker panelists on why and how their families dealt with wealth transfers and the succession of the bank as it transfers to a new generation or new owners entirely.